 - More than 20,000 children have found a safe space to recover in Child Friendly Spaces

 CEBU, Philippines (7 February 2014) — With more than half a million people provided with survival goods during the first three months of World Vision’s response to Typhoon Haiyan, the response team is now focusing on helping families and communities rebuild.

 Restoring livelihoods, reconstructing homes, protecting children abuse, exploitation, and neglect and rebuilding community infrastructure are among the top priorities.

-“We’re now working toward helping families get back on their feet for the longer term.
-We are ready to help equip survivors with new skills to earn an income, help families repair and rebuild their homes, and fix broken schools and health care centers,” says Mike Weickert, World Vision Haiyan response manager.
+“We’re now working towards helping families get back on their feet for the longer term.
+We are ready to help equip survivors with new skills to earn an income, help families repair and rebuild their homes, and fix broken schools and health care centers,” says Mike Weickert, World Vision Haiyan Response Manager.

 About World Vision:

 World Vision is a Christian humanitarian organization conducting relief, development, and advocacy activities in its work with children, families, and their communities in nearly 100 countries to help them reach their full potential by tackling the causes of poverty and injustice.
 World Vision serves all people regardless of religion, race, ethnicity, or gender.
 For more information, please visit www.WorldVision.org/media-center/ or on Twitter @WorldVisionUSA.